Shreela Ghosh: Career

 Two years later she became the director of a national dance agency named Aditi (then the national organisation for South Asian dance), which was based in Yorkshire, before moving from arts management to arts funding by joining the Arts Council of England when the Capital Programme was rolled out in 1994.

 Five years on Ghosh was appointed Head of Arts for the London Borough of Tower Hamlets.
 She then moved to the Esmee Fairbairn Foundation, which is one of the largest independent grantmaking foundations in the UK.
 Ghosh became the foundation's first programme director for Arts and Heritage.
-From 2003-2005 she served on the Fellowship Committee at NESTA (National Endowment of Science Technology & Arts), and she took a position as a Trustee of the European Cultural Foundation.
+From 2003 to 2005 she served on the Fellowship Committee at NESTA (National Endowment of Science Technology & Arts), and she took a position as a Trustee of the European Cultural Foundation.

-In October 2006 Ghosh worked on the launch exhibition for the Louise T Blouin Institute in west London — which boasts 35000 sqft of galleries, studios and space for community projects and held an inaugural exhibition by renowned contemporary artist, James Turrell.
+In October 2006, Ghosh worked on the launch exhibition for the Louise T Blouin Institute in west London — which boasts 35000 sqft of galleries, studios and space for community projects and held an inaugural exhibition by renowned contemporary artist, James Turrell.
 She also became a board member on the Cultural Leadership Programme – a two-year £12 million initiative to promote excellence in management and leadership within the cultural sector – launched by Chancellor of the Exchequer, Gordon Brown, in June 2006 and chaired by the M&C Saatchi founding director, David Kershaw.

-In 2007, Ghosh worked as Deputy Director for the Institute of International Visual Arts (InIVA).
+In 2007, Ghosh worked as deputy director for the Institute of International Visual Arts (InIVA).
 The organisation focuses on introducing the public to artists from culturally diverse backgrounds, by way of exhibitions, publications, multimedia, education and research projects.

 As of 2009, Ghosh has moved on to work as the Director of the Free Word Centre which works to promote literature, literacy and freedom of expression.